kiratkumar47/ML_Practice/README.md

-# ml_practice
+# ML Practice
-This repository contains ml projects for practice
+This repository contains ml projects for practice.